 Key stage 3 Homework

-Homework will be issued once per week to be completed online using on Doddle or Active Learn.
+Homework will be issued once per week to be completed online using Active Learn.

 At Key stage 4

 GCSE mathematics will be studied by all students, with the final assessment in the Summer term of year 11.
 The skills taught in KS3 will be essential in order to make good progress through the higher level GCSE topics.
 Reasoning skills and a resilient attitude to learning will be required to succeed at KS4.
 The areas of mathematical content to be covered are the same as KS3 but in a greater depth, enabling the students to master the skill.
 GCSE style assessment tasks, set throughout the year, will test knowledge and understanding of the topics covered.

 A three year scheme of work will be followed, giving the students an opportunity to study the required GCSE mathematical skills and content.
 Students must become familiar with many mathematical terms and the level of accuracy required for graph work and written calculation.

 In the second year, the students will discover new topics in the five key areas, giving them an opportunity to progress to higher levels, as well as develop their fluency and problem solving skills.

 With the GCSE exam at the end of the year, the SoW is designed to complete the final few topic areas and then build in opportunities to revisit the topics covered since Y9.
 Practise of GCSE questions and exam technique are high on the agenda.